BetaMasaheft/Documentation/split applications release process.md

 ### Store applications

 The release needs the following applications to be installed.
-These are all packaged and stored in GitHub repositories.
+These are all packaged and stored in GitHub repositories and their xar are also in the _BetMas_ repository in the xars directory where some of the applications are maintained.

+- w3.css needs to be stored in /db/shared-resources/resources/css

 - dependency applications from exist-db Repository
      - eXide